-The Tang Museum exhibited Katchadourian's first museum survey in 2005.
+The Tang Museum exhibited All Forms of Attraction, Katchadourian's first museum survey in 2005.
 In March 2017, a traveling survey exhibition of her work titled Curiouser opened at the Blanton Museum in Austin, Texas, with an accompanying monograph.
 Following the Blanton, Curiouser opened at the Iris and B. Gerald Cantor Center for Visual Arts at Stanford University in September 2017, and Brigham Young Museum of Art in Provo, UT in March 2018.

 In Fall 2020, Catharine Clark Gallery and Pace Gallery co-presented Katchadourian’s major public installation Monument to the Unelected, which was installed at both galleries in San Francisco and New York, respectively, as well as the Scottsdale Museum of Contemporary Art, Arizona; Grand Central Art Center, Santa Ana, CA; Transformer Station, Cleveland, OH; Museum of Contemporary Art (moCa), Cleveland, OH; Roots Community Health Center, Oakland, CA (produced by BOXBLUR); and the Abrahamson Family Trust and Collection, Madison, WI (produced by BOXBLUR).